MinnPost/minnpost-2014-follow-the-money/README.md

 ### Testing

-Unfortunately there are no tests at the moment.
+There are basic QUnit tests in the `tests` folder.
+Ensure that `grunt server` is running, and then do the following:

+1. `grunt test`

 ### Build